 ENG 339.
 AMERICAN ENVIRONMENTAL WRITERS 4 sh

-A study of the major American environmental and natural history writers with close attention to issues of environmental ethics, aesthetics of nature and cultural attitudes towards the environment.
+A study of the major American environmental and natural history writers with close attention to issues of environmental ethics, anesthetics of nature and cultural attitudes towards the environment.
 The authors studied are Thoreau, Muir, Leopold, Carson, Abbey, Lopez, Wilson and Snyder.
 The course will emphasize the growing ethical and aesthetic appreciation of nature in American culture and how the insights of environmental writers can be used to address the environmental crisis.
 Offered spring of alternate years.
-Prerequisite: ENG 110.

 ENG 341.
 CHAUCER 4 sh